ppy/osu-wiki/news/2019-08-10-new-featured-artist-undead-corporation.md

 ---------

 As usual, all of these amazing tracks and a **HUGE** amount more are available right now over at [**UNDEAD CORPORATION**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/45), pre-timed for your convenience.
-100% free for use in mapping, so get out there and get creating with them!
+These are 100% free for use in mapping, so get out there and get creating with them!

 Those so inclined may wish to spare pishifat a moment of thanks, as anyone who has ever timed this sort of music can attest to how outrageously difficult it can get sometimes!
 Now imagine that, a hundred and eleven times over.
 Crazy stuff.